chesternaguit/GenericDataObject/README.md

 <h3>TODO</h3>
 <ul>
 <li>Enhance property type conversion handling</li>
-<li>Attributes for properties or fields to be skipped when retrieving data</li>
 </ul>

 *NOTE: This project's development is still in progress and has not been fully tested